Xila-Project/Old_core/Documentation/source/Software reference/Types/Instruction.md

 ## Description

-To allow modules and software to communicate with each other, Xila uses Queue systems.
+To allow `Modules` and `Software` to communicate with each other, Xila uses `Queue` systems.
 These allow you to send and receive data asynchronously.
 In order to have a standard format during this communication, the `Instruction_Type` type has been defined.

 ## Example